jTomiak-28/tomiak-chemnitzer.github.io/_pages/digital-instrument.md

    ">
    Download My Instrument
 </a>

+Please note, you will need musical editing software such as Garage Band, Reaper, or Logic to use this digital instrument.
+See the README in the downloaded folder for instructions on how to load.

 The Chemnitzer is capable of playing most notes between E2 and F#6.
 To produce this digital instrument, I sampled each of the available pitches in this range at three dynamic levels, plus a release sample.
 I added some light sound control and normalization, set loop points, and configured the .SFZ file to allow Plogue to find all the proper samples.
 The result is a digital instrument that works naturally in a MIDI keyboard layout.